chizzletaz/MSP2-TriviaQuiz/Test.md

 **3. As a user, I want to know if my answer is correct or not.**
 - When the user gives an answer, the background colour of the answer turns green or red for a right or wrong answer respectively.
-- When the user gives a right answer, a right-answer sound is played.
+- When the user gives a right answer, a right-answer sound is played, when sound is on.

--  When the user gives a wrong answer, a wrong-answer sounds is played.
+- When the user gives a wrong answer, a wrong-answer sounds is played, when sound is on.

 **4. As a user, I want to see the right answer, when I gave a wrong answer, so I can learn from my mistakes.**
 - When the user gives a wrong answer, the right answer is shown with a green background.